 The pen draws the design on a piece of wood.
-Then you use something like an embossing gun over the design to singe it.
+Then you use something like an embossing gun (paid link) over the design to singe it.
 The result looks like you did it with a wood burning tool.
 To me, it’s a cleaner look because with wood burning I can never get even lines.

 You can buy the whole kit that has 2 pens, an adapter for your machine and wood shapes.
 Or, you can do like I did and buy just the pen to use in the Silhouette pen holder.
 I already had the pen holder and some small wooden tags so that worked great for me.